aboulkassm/event-management/README.md

 ## Security

-If you discover any security-related issues, please email abdo.a.26498@hotmail.com instead of using the issue tracker.
+If you discover any security-related issues, please let me know.

 ## License